Scott Disick: Career

 In 2013, Disick had a web series called Lord Disick: Lifestyles of a Lord, which was a spin-off of Kourtney and Kim Take Miami.
-The series featured Disick showing off his car collection and wealthy lifestyle while providing viewers with tips on how to live lavishly.
+The series featured him showing off his car collection and wealthy lifestyle while providing viewers with tips on how to live lavishly.
 From 2014 to 2015, Disick starred alongside Kourtney and Khloe Kardashian in Kourtney and Khloe Take The Hamptons.
-The series followed the Kardashian sisters as they opened a pop-up store in The Hamptons and attended events such as the Baby Buggy Summer Dinner.
-Disick struggled with anxiety throughout the series because he grew up in Eastport, a town next to Southampton, and being in the area reminded him of his parents who had recently died.
-While filming for Kourtney and Khloe Take The Hamptons, Disick and Khloe starred in an episode of Royal Pains, which takes place in The Hamptons, in which they played themselves.
+The series followed the Kardashian sisters as they opened a pop-up store in the Hamptons and attended events such as the Baby Buggy Summer Dinner.
+Disick struggled with anxiety throughout the series because he grew up in Eastport, a town next to Southampton, and being in the area reminded him of his parents, who had recently died.
+While filming for Kourtney and Khloe Take The Hamptons, Disick and Khloe played themselves in an episode of the TV drama Royal Pains, which takes place in the Hamptons.

 Disick made several guest appearances on reality shows in 2015 and 2016.
-He appeared on an August 2015 episode of Kingin' with Tyga, had a recurring role on I Am Cait, appears on multiple episodes of Rob & Chyna, a 2016 episode of Wild 'n Out, and an episode of Kocktails with Khloe.
+He appeared on an August 2015 episode of Kingin' with Tyga, had a recurring role on I Am Cait, and appears on multiple episodes of Rob & Chyna, a 2016 episode of Wild 'n Out, and an episode of Kocktails with Khloe.
 He was considered as a possible contestant on Season 22 of Dancing with the Stars, but was turned down after he asked for $500,000.

 Disick began developing properties in 2015.
-In 2019, Disick began starring on his own reality show, Flip It Like Disick, which follows his real estate and design business.
+In 2019, he began starring on his own reality show, Flip It Like Disick, which follows his real estate and design business.
 The show follows Disick and his team, including Willa Ford, as they renovate luxury homes in the Greater Los Angeles area.
 Throughout the series, they remodel celebrity real estate in hour-long episodes.

 Business ventures

 Nightclub appearances

 Disick has made club appearances at 1OAK nightclub in Las Vegas, Harrah's in Atlantic City, and LEX Nightclub in Reno, sometimes receiving $80,000 for a single appearance.
 Disick has also appeared in clubs internationally in Canada and the United Kingdom, earning $250,000 for his UK appearances.
-These appearances were often arranged by Disick's manager at the time, David Weintraub.
+The appearances were often arranged by Disick's manager at the time, David Weintraub.
 Eventually, the club appearances began to interfere with Disick's addiction struggles, and he stopped making appearances.
 Disick has also invested in his friends' nightlife businesses.